 - Be on the alert for "landlords" offering you a residence at rate that are much lower than the market standard.
 The old saying "If it seems too good to be true, it is probably not true" comes to mind.

 - Be on alert for landlords offering a contract in English.
-Leasing contracts in Denmark are in Danish (eventually with an English translation).
+Leasing contracts in Denmark are in Danish (possibly with an English translation).
 If you recieve anything other than the official one looking like this, be on alert.

 - Be wary of landlords offering you housing very centrally located.
 There are very few (payable) housing options there and scammers like to choose addresses in the city centre, because many people like to live there.
 You can check krak.dk.
 If an address doesn't exist there, it is most likely because the address doesn't exist.